About Regeneration

 Include members of vulnerable communities as key stakeholders in the development of energy-storage technologies.
 Rural communities often do not have reliable access to the grid and, therefore, have much to gain from local energy-storage solutions.
 Yet, such underrepresented groups have historically been excluded from conversations surrounding clean energy.
 For instance, a recently planned hydropower project in Bolivia may displace Indigenous populations due to flooding.
 This must change to ensure equitable access to energy-storage solutions.
 Here are ways these stakeholders can be engaged:

 • Deploy energy-storage technologies in vulnerable communities.
-This will not only incentivize the transition to renewables but allow these communities to pivot resources to other empowering endeavors, including the education of girls (see Girls Education Nexus).
+This will not only incentivize the transition to renewables but allow these communities to pivot resources to other empowering endeavors, including girls' education (see Girls Education Nexus).
 The World Bank Group’s Energy Storage Partnership has resources on how to distribute energy-storage technologies in developing countries.

 • Design participatory action strategies that bring in members of vulnerable communities.
 Check out the recommendations from the Global Commission for People-Centred Clean Energy Transitions for including these individuals as active participants in the clean-energy transition.
 Make sure energy-storage projects receive the free, prior, and informed consent of affected communities, as was reported for a recent hydropower project in Nepal.